caltechlibrary/newt/newt_yaml_syntax.md

 : (all) Port number to used for Newt web service running on localhost

 `htdocs`
-: (newt, newtrouter) Directory that holds your application's static content
+: (newt, ndr) Directory that holds your application's static content

 ## the "routes" property